|

 HENRY M. HANSCOM

-with his logging operations.
-Since coming to Spooner, some
+in connection with his logging operations.
+Since coming to

-four years ago, Mr. Hanscom has always been identified with every
+Spooner, some four years ago, Mr. Hanscom has always been identified

-movement for the progress and upbuilding of the place.
-He is
+with every movement for the progress and upbuilding of the place.

-not one who will put his hand to the plow and then turn back, but is
+He is not one who will put his hand to the plow and then turn

-always in the front rank of progress.
-He is the bulwork of the
+back, but is always in the front rank of progress.
+He is the

-Baptist church here, of which society he has been for many years a
+bulwork of the Baptist church here, of which society he has been for

-member.
-He was elected our first police justice of the
+many years a member.
+He was elected our first police justice

 Mr. Hanscom has seen northern Wisconsin row from a wilderness